DHARMENDRAAGAWANE/JavaTraining/sonar-demo/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Step to add sonarqube scanner into project
-1. npm install tslint-sonarts --save-dev
+1. npm install tslint-sonarts --save-dev.
-2. npm install sonar-scanner --save-dev
+2. npm install sonar-scanner --save-dev.
-3. create file sonar-project.properties at the root levl and have the following properties sonar.host.url=http://3.221.52.178:8080/ sonar.login=cb13f6bee71b56a3d930736254088c026d74d66a sonar.password=
+3. create file sonar-project.properties at the root levl and have the following properties. sonar.host.url=http://3.221.52.178:8080/ sonar.login=cb13f6bee71b56a3d930736254088c026d74d66a sonar.password=